davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 draft: true
 ---

 Distributed consensus algorithms are a critical piece of modern computing infrastructure, but few people really understand how they work.
 When the first consensus algorithm, *Paxos*, was introduced to the world in 1989, it was met with a sort of [indifferent confusion](https://www.microsoft.com/en-us/research/publication/part-time-parliament/), and it wasn't until 9 years later that it had gained enough grassroots popularity to be published in a major journal.
-As the world moved online and everyone started building their critical infrastructure as distributed systems, Paxos found its way into the foundation of almost everyone of those newly built systems.
+As the world moved online and everyone started building their critical infrastructure as distributed systems, Paxos found its way into the foundation of almost every one of those newly built systems.
 But, at the same time, it also grew notorious for being beyond the comprehension of mere mortals &mdash; so much so that, when a second viable consensus algorithm, *Raft*, finally came along well over a decade later, the paper was called *In Search of an Understandable Consensus Algorithm*.

 I like Raft, and I think if you're choosing between Raft and multi-Paxos for a project today, Raft is likely the better choice.
 Multi-Paxos is presented only as a rough sketch in the original Paxos paper, and although a hodgepodge of other papers try to fill in the blanks, they aren't completely consistent with one another.
 In the end, you'll find yourself partially reinventing the wheel.
 At least with Raft, there's a complete algorithm  in one place!
 Even so, I don't think Paxos should be skipped entirely.
 It's true the full multi-Paxos algorithm is complex and under-specified, but the core of Paxos (a little protocol called the *synod algorithm*) is small, well-specified, insightful, and can be embedded into other systems and algorithms in a way that the full Raft and multi-Paxos cannot.
 (TODO: Find an example.
 I thought Aurora does some kind of row-level Paxos using the synod algorithm?
 Am I misremembering?)

 Leslie Lamport, who invented Paxos, [once described Paxos's core synod algorithm](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf) as "among the simplest and most obvious of distributed algorithms," and claimed that it "follows unavoidably from the properties we want it to satisfy."
-He's right, although it might not seem that way on a first read-through of the algorithm.
-Paxos's core algorithm falls out of a lot of invisible context: you need to really understand the problem we are solving, why obvious solutions fail, and what must be done to work around those failures, before the synod algorithm starts looking like a clear and minimal solution.
-So that's what we'll do: let's take a fresh look at the problem of consensus, try to solve it, get stuck, and then get un-stuck; we should end up reinventing the synod algorithm, which is the core of Paxos.
+He's right, although it might not seem that way the first time you read through it.
+The Paxos synod algorithm falls out of a lot of invisible context: you need to really understand the problem we are solving, why obvious solutions fail, and what must be done to work around those failures, before the synod algorithm really does start to look like a clear and minimal solution.
+So that's what we'll do: let's take a fresh look at the problem of consensus, try to solve it, get stuck, and then find a workaround for our problem; we should end up reinventing Paxos’s core synod algorithm.
 Along the way we'll cover the FLP result, which bridges the gap from obvious algorithms that don't work, to algorithms (like Paxos) that do.

 # Part 1: Consensus

 Just about every distributed system has a consensus algorithm running it in somewhere.
-Even if you have never written code to use a consensus algorithm directly, the fancy distributed replicated database you're using itself relies on a consensus algorithm, as do any cloud services you use.
+Even if you’ve never used in directly, the fancy distributed replicated database you're using itself relies on a consensus algorithm, as do any cloud services you use.
 But what makes consensus so fundamental?
 Why are they ubiquitous in distributed systems?

 One of the fun (or maybe "fun") parts of programming distributed systems is that quite a few common programming tasks that are easy to write in normal code turn out to be really, really hard in distributed code.
 Consensus algorithms help turn problems like that back into something more tractable.
 To see what I mean, let's look at a couple examples where a consensus algorithm might be helpful: